The Lomo'Instant Square is the first classic camera for

 What's in the box.
 The camera, instructions, info cards and gadgets to present your pictures.

-What you need to start, no film and batteries furnished.
-If you want to use the remote, you will need an additional CR 2025 battery.
+you need to start, no film and batteries furnished.
+If you want to use

 The camera front.